ohduran/ohduran.github.io/_posts/2018-05-11-dogfooding.markdown

 >Something that’s been fascinating to watch over the past few years is the aggressive march towards openness in technology companies.
 Open source software is a big deal as always, sure, but now startups are opening up their HR policies.
 They’re doing open product development planning.
 They’re even doing open salaries.
 > Companies that espouse this openness benefit from a variety of advantages, ranging from faster product development, quicker support cycles, and sometimes a decent marketing bump.
 When you’re talking about the organizational side of the company, though, I think there are three very important advantages: recruitment, ramp-up time, and guidance.

+Platforms like Facebook are successful because they built an entire constellation of products by allowing other people to do the work, says Yegge, and he is absolutely right.
+You won't try, iterate, and gamble in an endless array of features that may or may not attract your users, you just let anyone deal with that kind of risk, and take a bit of their success by means of the platform.
+It's franchising for intellectual property.

+From the Bill Gates, Steve Jobs, late XX century ideas about building something that people will love, the XXI century has shifted into Bezos and Zuckerberg: you don't need to provide everyone with the right products, but with interfaces and workflows that they like and felt at ease.
+That is what sets apart companies like AirBnB, Uber, and the likes, that came later: they are the clever middleman that brokerages the deal, incentivises the competition between suppliers and keeps the quality of the product provided to the customers brutally high at the lowest price possible.